pharo-ai/open-ai/docs/reference/Files API.md

 Afterwards you can access the key by sending `'open-ai/apikey.secret' asFileReference contents`.

-So to create the Files API Client we can evaluate:
+So to create the Files API Client you can evaluate:

 ```smalltalk
 | restfulClient apiKey filesAPIClient |